telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

 ---
-title: Icons
+title: Layout
+page_title: Layout | Kendo UI Hybrid Components
+description: "Use the Kendo UI hybrid font icons in application intended for mobile devices."
 previous_url: /controls/hybrid/icons
-position: 7
+position: 5
 ---

-# Icons in Kendo UI Mobile
+# Hybrid Font Icons

+> **Important**
+>
-> **Important:** Current WP8 versions do not support web fonts loaded from a local CSS when used in PhoneGap or HTML5 applications!
-Unfortunately there are no known workarounds yet.
-Use [images for icons](#custom-icons-in-wp8) when targeting WP8 applications.
+> The current Windows Phone 8 versions do not support web fonts loaded from a local CSS file when used in PhoneGap or HTML5 applications.
+Unfortunately, there are no known workarounds yet.
+Use the [images for icons](#custom-icons-in-wp8) when targeting WP8 applications.

-Kendo UI Mobile includes 38 integrated font icons, which can be used directly in a Kendo UI Mobile project by specifying a `data-icon` attribute with one of the following icon names
-(supported by all Button widgets and the ListView items):
+The Kendo UI Hybrid framework includes 38 integrated font icons, which can be used directly in a Kendo UI project intended to run on mobile devices by specifying a `data-icon` attribute with any of the icon names listed below, which are supported by all Button widgets and ListView items.

+## List of Hybrid Font Icons

 <ul class="additional-icons">
     <li><span class="button km-about"></span>about</li>